 - Bear 1 High Street Marlborough SN8 1AA moc.hguoroblramraebeht@ofni(01672) 512134

 - Old Spotted Cow

 With large gardens and a cosy interior with log fires and beamed ceilings this pub is popular with locals and visitors alike.
-There is a strong emphasis on good food sourced from local producers and suppliers.
+A piano near the bar is occasionally played by the family's son.
+Food is now only available Sundays and for events (check website).
 In the bar there are 3 real ale handpumps.
 The Thames Path is nearby making the pub attractive to hikers.
-There are two B&B rooms.
-The source of the River Thames is only a few miles away.
-Garden table tennis and Badminton.
+There will be an Airbnb available in the summer.
+The source of the River Thames is less than 20 miles away.
+Garden table tennis and badminton.

 - Old Spotted Cow Marston Meysey SN6 6LQ moc.kooltuo@wocdettopsdloeht(01285) 810264

 The Horseshoe sits in 2 acres of landscaped gardens right in the centre of Mildenhall.
 It has a charming brick built façade under a thatch roof with a the rear extension for dining which creates a nice open feel internally.